vteague/contactTracing/blog/2020-04-23ContactTracingAndConsent.md

 - There are people you were near, but don't want to, or don't need to, tell the authorities about.
 These might be from political meetings or religious services, visits to a lawyer or doctor, or simply time with family and friends.
 You have a moral responsibility to tell the affected people, but you may not need to tell the authorities as well.

-How important the option to spontaneously, undetectably and without prior planning, *not tell* the authorities about some of your contacts?
+How important is the option to spontaneously, undetectably and without prior planning, *not tell* the authorities about some of your contacts?

 This is the third in a series of blog posts.
 In the [first](https://github.com/vteague/contactTracing/blob/master/blog/2020-03-30TweakingTracetogether.md) and [second](https://github.com/vteague/contactTracing/blob/master/blog/2020-04-07ContactTracingWithoutSurveillance.md) I recommended that Australia adopt a decentralized contact tracing protocol such as